Heat transport of the kagom\'{e} Heisenberg quantum spin liquid candidate YCu$_3$(OH)$_{6.5}$Br$_{2.5}$: localized magnetic excitations and spin gap

+Before we conclude, we point out that the zero field data may leave some room for an alternative scenario of magnetic quasiparticles directly contributing to the heat transport.
+In this case the observed low-$T$ power-law in $\kappa/T$ would imply gapless magnetic excitations.
+In finite field these excitations must remain gapless because the power law is preserved at lowest $T$.
+While this is difficult to reconcile with the concomitant field-induced suppression of $\kappa/T$ at higher $T$, the scenario of gapless heat carrying quasiparticles still cannot be completely excluded.
+In order to fully rule it out, an out-of plane heat transport ($\kappa_c$) experiment for disentangling magnetic and phononic contributions to $\kappa$ would be required \cite{Hess}.
+Such an experiment is, however, hardly conceivable since the available crystals are extremely thin platelets with large surfaces parallel to the kagom\'{e} layers.

-In summary, by measuring the low-temperature thermal conductivity of YCOB, we managed to probe the excitations in this material realization of a modified KHA model.
+In summary, by measuring the low-temperature thermal conductivity of YCOB, we managed to probe the excitations in this realization of a KHA model.
 The absence of direct magnetic contribution to $\kappa$ firmly exclude itinerant spin excitation in this compound on top of its ground state.
-Furthermore, utilizing scattered phononic thermal conductivity as a probe, we found the magnetic excitations in YCOB persist down to very low temperature with a small spin gap.
-The gap size can be reduced by applying magnetic field.
-Our study highlight YCOB as a prime kagom\'{e} QSL candidate free from severe disorder problems, an ideal testbed for various QSL theories.
+Furthermore, utilizing scattered phononic thermal conductivity as a probe, we demonstrated that the magnetic excitation spectrum in YCOB is gapped, consistent with a $\mathbb{Z}_2$ spin liquid ground state.
+The gap size is reduced by applying magnetic field, but remains finite up to $B = 16$~T. Our study highlights YCOB as a prime kagom\'{e} QSL candidate free from severe disorder problems, an ideal testbed for various QSL theories.

-This work has been supported by the Deutsche Forschungsgemeinschaft (DFG) through SFB 1143.
-This project has received funding from the European Research Council (ERC) under the European Unions-Horizon 2020 research and innovation programme (grant agreement No. 647276-MARS-ERC-2014-CoG).
+This work has been supported by the Deutsche Forschungsgemeinschaft (DFG) through SFB 1143 (Project-id No. 247310070).
+This project has received funding from the European Research Council (ERC) under the European Union's-Horizon 2020 research and innovation programme (grant agreement No. 647276-MARS-ERC-2014-CoG).
 The work at HUST was supported by the Fundamental Research Funds for the Central Universities, HUST: 2020kfyXJJS054.